 PDF download Download Article

-1. Summoned Skull has a really distinct, striking design with its skeletal figure, demonic blue wings, and purple innards visible under the bone.
+1. According to Wu, Summoned Skull is a cool and old-school card.[5]
+It has a really distinct, striking design with its skeletal figure, demonic blue wings, and purple innards visible under the bone.
 Plus, the Summoned Skull has a pretty strong ATK (2,500) yet only six stars—which means it can be summoned for less, yet matches the power of other iconic cards like the Dark Magician.
 That makes the Summoned Skull a great choice when you need some support monsters in your deck.

 • Card type: Monster (Fiend/Normal)